adas1gupta/Leetcode/Graphs/Clone-Graph/README.md

         - Default value for val is 0
         - Default value for neighbors is None
  - First, have a hashmap mapping the input nodes to the corresponding clones.
+    - Reason why you have this is so that when you spot the node in the graph you're building out, you know which copy to immediately grab.
  - Use a graph traversal algorithm like dfs.
     - Take in a node because that’s what you’re selecting to iterate past.
     - The base case is that if a node already exists, then it’s cloned, so return its clone.